pyconll/pyconll/README.md

 #### Sentence Changes

 Sentences no longer support indexing tokens by ID.
-The motivation behind this is that it was creating an extra data structure when it may not be needed for the application, and also Sentences for the moment are generic to the Token type, and this relationship may not exist in other Token types.
-Build your own index if needed, but a future version may introduce an appropriate generic Sentence construction to automatically build this structure at parse time:
+The motivation here was avoiding an extra data structure that may not be needed for the use case.
+This mapping can be easily created via a one-line dict comprehension so there was not a huge complexity benefit either.

 **Before:**
 ```python